awsdocs/amazon-s3-user-guide/doc_source/add-object-metadata.md

 + **System metadata**–There are two categories of system metadata\.
 Metadata such as the `Last-Modified` date is controlled by the system\.
 Only Amazon S3 can modify the value\.
 There is also system metadata that you control, for example, the storage class configured for the object\.
 + **User\-defined metadata**–You can define your own custom metadata, called user\-defined metadata\.
 You can assign user\-defined metadata to an object when you upload the object or after the object has been uploaded\.
 User\-defined metadata is stored with the object and is returned when you download the object\.
 Amazon S3 does not process user\-defined metadata\.

-The following topics describe how to add metadata to an object\.
+The following topics describe how to add metadata to an object using the Amazon S3 console\.

+**Note**
+If you change an object's metadata, a new object will be created and will replace the old one\.
+If S3 Versioning is enabled, a new version of the object is created, and the existing object becomes an older version\.
+The role that changes the property also becomes the owner of the new object or \(object version\)\.

 **Topics**
 + [Adding system\-defined metadata](#add-object-metadata-system)